Noisy neighbours - what to do before selling your home?

 If informal negotiation is unsuccessful, suggest to your neighbours that you both work with a mediation service if the problem cannot be resolved informally.
 This is preferable to taking legal action.

-Sometimes there is no other option than to take formal action, by raising a statutory nuisance complaint with the local council.
+Sometimes there is no other option than to take formal legal action, by raising a statutory nuisance complaint with the local council.

 Be aware that to be classed as a statutory nuisance the noise must occur regularly and continue for a period of time that makes it unreasonable.
 The council will look into the case and take appropriate action.